 Furthering the convenience factor, I can bank on my iPhone.
-Not all online banks offer this service but one of my favorite banks (Ally Bank) does.
+Not all online banks offer this service but one of my favorite banks (ING Direct) does.

 Since online banks don’t have branches you can easily waltz into, they have to insure that their online interface is full of services you need.
 These may include budgeting, loan calculators, and equity trading platforms.
 They may also offer free online bill paying, checks, online tax forms, and tax preparation.

 The lack of significant infrastructure and overhead costs allow direct banks to pay higher interest rates on savings and charge lower mortgage and loan rates.
 Some offer high-yield checking accounts, high-yield CDs, and no-penalty CDs for early withdrawal.
 Some accounts can be opened with no minimum deposits (Ally Bank) and carry no minimum balance or service fees.